 Kumararama Samarlakota Kumara Bhimeswara Swamy Temple is one of the Pancharama Kshetras in honor of Lord Shiva.
 It is in Samarlakota of East Godavari at Andhra Pradesh.
 The other four temples are Amararama, Draksharama, Ksheerarama, and Somarama.
 If one seeks Moksha, one should definitely visit this temple.

-History of Samarlakaota Kumara Bhimeswara Swamy Temple
+What is the history of Samarlakaota Kumara Bhimeswara Swamy Temple?

-There is an interesting legend regarding the name of the place and with the existence of Lord Shiva manifesting here.
+There is an interesting legend regarding the history of Samarlakota Kumara Bhimeswara Swamy Temple and Lord Shiva manifesting here.
 During the legendary Tarakasura vadha, the Shiva Linga which was in the throat of Tarakasura broke into five pieces and one of the pieces fell here.